rstrotmann/td/docs/use.md

 In cases where intraindividual dose escalation occurs, e.g., to phase a drug in or out, a dose graph can be shown underneath the administration symbols to indicate dose over time.

-A prerequisite is that the respective dosing information is included per day in the input file (see ["input"](input.md#exact-dose-information)).
+A prerequisite is that the respective dosing information is included per day in the input file (see [Input](input.md#exact-dose-information)).

 The following output was created using the `python td.py --condensed --graph test.json` command to include a dose graph for carbamazepine:

 ![](graph.svg)

+### Footnotes

+If footnotes have been defined in the input file (see [Input](input.md#footnotes)), they can be rendered in the output using the "--footnotes" (or "-n") option.